high90/high90/_content/1-blog/2015-03-19-0900-there-is-no-middle.md

 I’m never satisfied.

-{{ theme:partial src="image" class="" title="" file="drafting-tools.png" }}
+{{ theme:partial src="image" class="section-head" title="" file="drafting-tools.png" }}

 ## The Cause

 My toolkit isn’t based on my workflow.
 At best, it’s based on the requirements and purchases of others I trust, respect, and perhaps envy.
 At worst — and far more likely — it’s based on billions of dollars - and millions of hours - of marketing research and evaluation with the singular goal of convincing me that I *need* something.

-About a year ago, I read an interview with a designer where he’s discussing his toolset.
+<p class="has-pullquote" data-pullquote="I struggle with my tools every day" markdown="1">About a year ago, I read an interview with a designer where he’s discussing his toolset.
 The interviewer was trying to poke him a little, asking why he’s picked tech object *A* instead of *B*.
-He wasn't having any of it, and simply responded with something to the effect of:
+He wasn't having any of it, and simply responded with something to the effect of:</p>

 > People who know what they are doing don’t struggle with choosing their tools.